Dr. Norman Francis

 Jack Fisher

-In 2002, at age 80, Jack Fisher completed more commercial real estate transactions than any other real estate agent in the metro New Orleans area.
-With a total of 64 completed transactions in 2002, Jack shattered the national average.
+At age 80, Jack Fisher completed 64 commercial real estate transactions in one year—more than any other agent in metro New Orleans.

 Ida Saik